bytepool/lbs-transient-execution/README.md

 In addition to the different Spectre and Meltdown variants, another class of transient execution vulnerabilities was found later, commonly known as microarchitectural data sampling (MDS) or rogue in-flight data load (RIDL).
 These use various CPU internal buffers to leak data.

 In this work, we attempt to give an overview of the different transient execution vulnerabilities that have been found since 2017, including a brief description of the CPU features that are being exploited and the attacker model that is assumed.
 We also develop Proof of Concept programs that demonstrate some aspects of the vulnerabilities in a new setting or for new applications.
-We focus on Intel (i7, i5) processors and ARM Cortex-A53, because these are the CPUs we have at hand.
+We focus on Intel (i7, i5) processors because many known CPU vulnerabilites target them specifically and because we have them at hand.

+This report is organized as follows.
+The rest of this section gives an overview of the key CPU features that make them succeptible to transient execution vulnerabilites.
+Section "Known transient execution vulnerabilities" describes some of the vulnerabilites in detail.
+And finally, section "Case Studies" describes the vulnerabilites we focus on in more detail as well as the Proof-of-Concept program that we develop.

 ### CPU features for performance optimization